xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

    * how much information must be preserved,
    * how powerful the underlying model is.

-3. Combine these into a “tension score” that is low when everything fits together in a plausible way and high when something seems impossible.
+3. Combine these into a tension score that is low when everything fits together in a plausible way and high when something seems impossible.

 We then imagine two kinds of worlds: